 How the public responded to a post referring to non-genetically related identical twins

-Fake information is no longer easy to identify by readers and consumers online.
+Fake news is no longer easy to identify by readers and consumers online.
 Numerous factors help explain it: sophisticated automation software, clever economic drivers competing for attention, the list continues.
 Producers of unreliable information are not held accountable to ethical regulation or journalistic integrity.
 Fake content appears in a language which exploits tentative truth and suspected veracity.
 Opinions are delivered in vague language thus Readers need to be wary of the moment such opinions are relayed by media outlets.

 The competition that news organisation stage to get an even greater slice of the online audience govern our actions.
 With a highly effective and visible digital podium from which to speak, content managers, bloggers, your web content ‘produsers’–notice the uniqueness of that word in spelling–fuel an incredible money making system.
 And since anyone can now produce content online, what’s stopping someone from churning out their very own content … even fake content?